drylandbeard/my-accounting-app/docs/ai_categories_summary.md

 ✅ **Fixed OpenAI API Schema Issue**: Resolved the "Invalid schema for function 'update_category'" error by removing `anyOf` constraints from function parameters.
 OpenAI's function calling API requires schemas to have `type: 'object'` and cannot have `oneOf`/`anyOf`/`allOf`/`enum`/`not` at the top level.

+✅ **Fixed System Prompt Conflict**: Resolved issue where AI Assistant was responding "I can only manage payees" instead of supporting category operations.
+The `getUnifiedSystemPrompt()` method was concatenating the old payee-only prompt (which explicitly stated limitations) with category capabilities, creating conflicting instructions.
+Rewrote the unified prompt to be consistent and comprehensive.

+✅ **Enhanced Operation Routing**: Implemented intelligent operation detection with dedicated system prompts for maximum clarity and reliability:
+- **Category operations**: Use `getCategorySystemPrompt()` and `getCategoryTools()` for focused category-specific instructions
+- **Payee operations**: Use `getPayeeSystemPrompt()` and `getPayeeTools()` for focused payee-specific instructions
+- **Mixed operations**: Use `getUnifiedSystemPrompt()` and `getUnifiedTools()` for comprehensive capabilities
+- **General queries**: Use unified prompt to allow AI to determine the best approach

+✅ **Removed Backward Compatibility**: Eliminated fallback logic that could cause confusion, making the AI more robust and fault-proof with explicit operation type handling.

 The implementation provides a solid foundation for:

 ### Phase 2 Enhancements (Future)